Home

 Leptopius maleficus or Leptopius nodicollis, body length female 20mm, male 15mm

 All Leptopius are called Wattle Pigs.
-We easily found this weevil feeding on different species of Acacia leaf during summer season.
-More information and pictures please click on here.
+However, not all Leptopius feed on wattle.
+We easily found many of them feeding on different species of Acacia leaf during summer season.
+For more information and pictures please click on here.

 Leptopius robustus, body length 10mm